jake83741/vnc-lm/README.md

 + granite, + dense
 ```

 When you switch models within a thread, your conversation history and settings (`system_prompt` and `temperature`) stay unchanged.
-Resume any conversation by sending a new message.

 Reply `_` to any message in a thread to create a new branch of the conversation.
-The new branch will include a relationship diagram and conversation summary up to the point where it branched.
+The new branch will include a relationship diagram and a conversation summary up to the point where it branched.
 Hop between branches while keeping separate conversation histories, letting you explore different paths with any model.

 #### QoL Improvements
-Long messages are automatically split into pages during generation.
+Long messages are automatically split into pages.
 The context window supports text files, links, and images.
-Docker provides the simplest setup.

 Edit any prompt to refine a model's response.
 The bot will generate a new response using your edited prompt, replacing the previous one.
 Edits and deletions in Discord sync immediately with the conversation cache and update the model's context for future responses.
 Conversations are stored in `bot_cache.json` and persist across Docker container restarts with a [**bash script**](https://github.com/jake83741/vnc-lm/blob/main/src/managers/cache/entrypoint.sh).

 ### ollama Integration

-The `num_ctx` parameter for `/model` can only be used with ollama models.

 Download ollama models by sending a model tag link in a channel.